ausraf720/T2A2/README.md

 ### Benefits of ORM:

 ORM tools simplify the development process, as developers can code all of the app’s necessary database operations right into their app files, rather than needing a separate file for SQL commands that they need to link to.
 This means less code needs to be written, meaning development costs and times are reduced greatly.
-ORM's also come with other advantages.
+ORMs also come with other advantages.
 Development time is again reduced due to the fact that the ORM  handles changes to the database/API the application is accessing, meaning that when a change happens, the developer doesn't need to make changes to the code to adapt to the change.

 Another major advantage is that they improve security by preventing any SQL injection attacks.
 If pure SQL is used, hackers can potentially exploit this by using 'SQL injections' to input in SQL commands into the database to obtain sensitive data.
 ORMs however use sanitisation to prevent this, without the developer to coding in the sanitisation methods themselves which would take more time and be riskier.
-Overall, using an ORM is then more secure than using just loading in SQL code.
+Overall, using an ORM is then more secure than using just using pure SQL commands.

 However, ORM's aren't without drawbacks.
 Firstly ORM's may not have the full power of SQL and not be able to handle complex SQL queries.
 Using an ORM will also potentially be slower than pure SQL.
 Lastly, even though the developer might not need to learn SQL fully to code database operations, which is a potential advantage in itself, they need to learn the ORM which is still time-consuming in itself.
-However, although these drawbacks can complicate things when complex SQL is involved, for most cases, ORMs are greatly useful and versatile for simple applications and APIs.
+However, although these drawbacks can complicate things when complex SQL is involved, for most cases, ORMs are greatly useful and versatile for many applications and APIs.

 ## R5